coding-in-the-wild/just-login-core/README.md

 If the token is invalid:

 	jlc.unauthenticate("thisIsAnInvalidToken", function(err) {
+		if (err)
-		if (err && err.invalidToken) //this is expected for invalid tokens console.log("invalid token")
+			console.log("error:", err.message) //this is expected for invalid tokens else
-		else if (err)
-			console.log("error:", err.message)
-		else
 			console.log("you have been logged out")
 	})